Rimeeeeee/webify/README.md

-****Webify is a web3 mutual investment platform which allows curators from around the world to create several investment schemes and investors to onvest in them.
+****Webify is a web3 mutual investment platform which allows curators from around the world to create several investment schemes and investors to invest in them.
 Funds can be drawn systematically by the end of time period.
 The concept minimizes third party intervention, increases transparency and allows a global platform to the curators. ****

 ## Getting Started